codac-team/pyIbex/README.md

 	- use -DCMAKE_BUILD_TYPE=DEBUG | RELEASE to change the compilation mode
 	- use -DCPPTEST_DIR= if libcpptest is installed in a non-standard directory
-	- use -DIBEX_ROOT= if ibex is installed in a non-standard directory Alternatively, run the provided `build.sh` script.
+	- use -DIBEX_ROOT= if ibex is installed in a non-standard directory
+  - use -DPYTHON_VERSION= to set the target python version.
+Alternatively, run the provided `build.sh` script.

 ### Linux/Mac OS X